-One of the most successful ways of impacting on sickness absences is for the employer and in particular the immediate line manager, to actively support employees, particularly through a prolonged period of absence, by keeping in contact with them and trying, where possible, to offer advice and discuss alternatives which will hopefully result in an early return to duty.

-Similarly it is equally important for the line manager to speak to employees on their return to work following an absence (see paragraph 15, Conducting a Return to Work Meeting).
+One of the most successful ways of impacting on sickness absences is for the employer, and in particular the immediate line manager, to actively support employees, especially through a prolonged period of absence, by keeping in contact with them and trying, where possible, to offer advice and discuss alternatives which will hopefully result in an early return to duty.
+Similarly, it is equally important for the line manager to speak to employees on their return to work following an absence (see paragraph 15, Conducting a Return to Work Meeting).
 This allows the employee and the manager to identify, for instance, any difficulties which may be contributing to sickness absence and take necessary action to resolve them.

-A list of contacts employees may find useful is contained in Appendix 29.
+A list of contacts employees may find useful is contained in Appendix 13 and Employee Wellbeing & Health Handbook (Staff Wellbeing Handbook September 2023.pdf (sharepoint.com)